Jakub-Studnicka/zabbix-wininventory2025/README.md

 - Windows Build --> Software application A
 - Windows Domain --> URL A
 - Windows OS Version --> OS (Short)
-- Geolocation --> Location
+- Hardware --> Processors: 4; Cores: 8; Logical Processors: 8

 ## Requirements

 - Has only been tested with Zabbix active agents.
 It will need tweaking to work with passive agents.
-- At this stage it has only been tested on Windows 8.1, 10 and Server 2019.
-However, it should also work on server 2016 and Windows 7.
-Not sure about previous versions at this stage.
+- At this stage it has only been tested on Windows 10 and Server 2019.
-- You MUST have EnableRemoteCommands=1 in your conf file (so it can run the PS script).
+- You MUST have AllowKey=system.run[*] in your conf file (so it can run the PS script).
 - This script assumes the Zabbix client is installed in the Program Files directory.
 You will need to modify the Powershell script if it is not.
 - To populate Inventory fields, Inventory must be set to Automatic.
 You can change this for existing hosts in Configuration → hosts → Select Host → Inventory.
 To make all new hosts' Inventory automatic, set this option in Administration → General → Other.
 - You need a sub-folder called "plugins" in your Zabbix Agent install folder (eg: C:\Program Files\Zabbix Agent\plugins).